jkereako/jkereako.github.io/_posts/2015-03-13-how-to-create-a-pull-request-branch.md

 title: How to create a pull-request branch
 author: Jeff Kereakoglow
 categories : [Code, Git, GitHub]
+excerpt: The right way to make a pull-request
 layout: post
 ---
 ## Problem